codlark/cls-vscode/README.md

 This extension contributes the following settings:

- - `brikWork.appPath` - the path to the brikWork app
+ - `cls.appPath` - the path to the CLS Renderer

 ### 0.3